-Use only wheel types that are recommended for your power tool and the specific guard designed for the selected wheel.
-Wheels for which the power tool was not designed cannot be adequately guarded and are unsafe.

-The guard must be securely attached to the power tool and positioned for maximum safety, so the least amount of wheel is exposed towards the operator.
-The guard helps protect the operator from broken wheel fragments, accidental contact with wheel and sparks that could ignite clothing.

-Wheels must be used only for recommended applications.
+- •Use only wheel types that are recommended for your power tool and the specific guard designed for the selected wheel.
+Wheels for which the power tool was not designed cannot be adequately guarded and are unsafe. - •The grinding surface of centre depressed wheels must be mounted below the plane of the guard lip.
+An improperly mounted wheel that projects through the plane of the guard lip cannot be adequately protected. - •The guard must be securely attached to the power tool and positioned for maximum safety, so the least amount of wheel is exposed towards the operator.
+The guard helps to protect operator from broken wheel fragments and accidental contact with wheel. - •Wheels must be used only for recommended applications.
 For example: do not grind with the side of cut-off wheel.
-Abrasive cut-off wheels are intended for peripheral grinding, side forces applied to these wheels may cause them to shatter.

-Always use undamaged wheel flanges that are of correct size and shape for your selected wheel.
+Abrasive cut-off wheels are intended for peripheral grinding, side forces applied to these wheels may cause them to shatter. - Always use undamaged wheel flanges that are of correct size and shape for your selected wheel.
 Proper wheel flanges support the wheel thus reducing the possibility of wheel breakage.
-Flanges for cut-off wheels may be different from grinding wheel flanges.

-Do not use worn down wheels from larger power tools.
+Flanges for cut-off wheels may be different from grinding wheel flanges. - •Do not use worn down wheels from larger power tools.
 Wheel intended for larger power tool is not suitable for the higher speed of a smaller tool and may burst.